Baker's Percentage

 Baker's percentage in Fond

 Fond's recipe scaling displays and calculates in baker's percentages natively.
 Set your target dough ball count and weight, and Fond computes every ingredient.
-When you switch yeast types — say from fresh to instant — the app converts the percentage automatically.
+When you switch yeast types, say from fresh to instant, the app converts the percentage automatically.
 All ingredients flow to your shopping list with correct weights for your batch size.
+It works as a baker's percentages calculator built right into your recipe workflow.

 Frequently asked questions